peterhurford/surveytools2/README.md

 ## Surveytools2
 Surveytools2 is a collection of R functions that make working with dplyr on survey analysis just a little bit better.
-Inspired by dplyr and my previous surveytools package.
+Inspired by Hadley's [dplyr](http://www.github.com/hadley/dplyr) package and my previous [surveytools](http://www.github.com/peterhurford/surveytools) package.
+Surveytools2 works to extend dplyr's functionality to include more methods useful for survey analysis.

 ## Installation